CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/04-range.md

 `'[2019-12-02 14:30 PST, 2019-12-02 15:30 PST)'`

-Range are expressed with lower and upper **bounds**, and these bounds can be _inclusive_ or _exclusive_ of the boundary points.
+Ranges are expressed with lower and upper **bounds**, and these bounds can be _inclusive_ or _exclusive_ of the boundary points.
 A square bracket (`[` or `]`) denotes an inclusive bound, and parentheses (`(` or `)`) denotes exclusive.
 So in the syntax above, we are saying that the event time range is